jetm/git-recommended-uses/git-recommended-uses.md

 ---

-## Add colors helpers
+## Useful little recommendations

-Add color helpers to see easier what Git is doing:
+Add color helpers to read text easier and see what Git is doing:

 > $ git config --global color.ui true

+--

+Copy/move a file in an one commit.
+Git doesn't difference between removing files and changes in it.

 ???

 Problem to solve:

 > Reading huge walls of text can be difficult.
+> Clarify when a file was removed.

 DEMO